plblum/jivs/docs/Learning.md

 1. Review the submitted request for attacks (for example, SQL Injection) and stop if found.
 2. Retrieve the submitted model.
-3. Configure and create a ValidationManager instance for that model.
+3. Configure and create a ValueHostsManager instance for that model.
 4. Distribute fields from the model into Jivs through one of these:
-    * `ValidationManager.getValueHost(fieldname).setValue(property value)`
+    * `ValueHostsManager.getValueHost(fieldname).setValue(property value)`
     * If your data comes from a raw string, and not its native value in the model, run it through a parser.
     See the next topic.
-5. Call ValidationManager.validate().
+5. Call ValueHostsManager.validate().
 It returns a ValidationStatus object
     * If `ValidationStatus.doNotSave` is true, there are errors that must be sent back to the client.
-    * Call `ValidationManager.toValidationPayload()` and include its result (a string) with your response to the client.
+    * Call `ValueHostsManager.toValidationPayload()` and include its result (a string) with your response to the client.
 6. Execute additional pre-save actions such as: duplicate check, complex logic against the overall model, etc.
     * If there were errors, build `Array<IssueFound>` from them.
-    * Call `ValidationManager.addExternalIssuesFound(your array)`.
+    * Call `ValueHostsManager.addExternalIssuesFound(your array)`.
-    * Call `ValidationManager.toValidationPayload()` and include its result (a string) with your response to the client.
+    * Call `ValueHostsManager.toValidationPayload()` and include its result (a string) with your response to the client.
 7. Save.
     * If there were errors, build `Array<IssueFound>` from them.
-    * Call `ValidationManager.addExternalIssuesFound(your array)`.
+    * Call `ValueHostsManager.addExternalIssuesFound(your array)`.
-    * Call `ValidationManager.toValidationPayload()` and include its result (a string) with your response to the client.
+    * Call `ValueHostsManager.toValidationPayload()` and include its result (a string) with your response to the client.
 8. (No errors occurred).
 Send your "success" response.

 ##### Parsing raw strings to native values